twforeman/g-code-generators/README.md

 -----------------

 generate_hole_array - generates the G code to mill a series of holes in an array pattern.
 Includes ability to add a counterbore to the holes.
+Now includes a spiral boring method.

 License
 -------